MagdaMlynarczyk/SpiegelCrawler/README.md

 }
 ```

-Searching for the article based on id:
+A search for the article based on id:
 ```
 GET spiegel-international-news/_search
 {